New Orleans: Suspect killed after deadly truck ramming – DW – 01/01/2025

 Kirkpatrick also said the FBI would be taking over the investigation "because of the nature and indices that we have on the scene."

-FBI Special Agent Althea Duncan said that "improvised explosive devices" had been found on the scene, and that investigators were trying to establish if they were "viable."
+While "improvised explosive devices" had been found on the scene, investigators were still trying to establish if they were "viable," according to FBI Special Agent Althea Duncan.

 President-elect Donald Trump connected the New Orleans attack to illegal immigration.